 Uganda Terrorism and Corruption

 I wasn’t sure what to expect going into Kampala.
 Would there be riots?
 Would people be panicked about more terrorist attacks?
-Was I really messed up in the head that I was excited about the prospect of danger?
-After all, they targeted tourists.

 I saw maybe 10 westerners in and around Kampala other than the couple I knew and another couple in my compound.
 I saw a married couple in a market and on NYE a journalist out at a bar.
 I was there for 5 weeks.
 Granted, I wasn’t going to the high-end bars and restaurants in town or hanging around the embassy where the other westerners were.